alljoyn/extras-webdocs/docs/develop/api-guide/core/alljoyn-transports-best-practices.md

 might be more suitable than others to different application traffic patterns and requirements.

-## Glossary of Terms
-### ARDP

-AllJoyn Reliable Datagram Protocol.
-ARDP is designed to provide, among other things, reliable delivery and ordering for UDP-based layer 4 transport mechanisms.
-In particular, ARDP is used in the UDP Transport to provide guarantees appropriate to AllJoyn Messaging.
-ARDP is modeled after RDP and extended for AllJoyn-specific requirements.

-### Bandwidth-Delay Product

-Refers to the product of a data link�s capacity in bits per second and its round-trip delay time.
-This characterizes the amount of data that can be in transit (sometimes called in-flight) in the network.

-### RDP

-Reliable Data Protocol.
-An efficient reliable data transport service for packet-based applications.

-### SYN, SYN+ACK, ACK

-The kinds of segments that are involved in a three-way handshake connection establishment protocol.
-Used in TCP and ARDP.

-### TCP

-Transmission Control Protocol.
-TCP is one of the core transport layer protocols that comprise the Internet protocol suite.
-TCP provides a reliable, ordered transmission model consisting of a stream of octets (bytes) between programs.

-### UDP

-User Datagram Protocol.
-UDP is one of the core transport layer protocols that comprise the Internet protocol suite.
-UDP provides a connectionless transmission model which exchanges messages called datagrams.
-Datagrams transmitted using UDP have no ordering or reliability guarantees.

 ## AllJoyn Transports

 One of the fundamental abstractions in an AllJoyn system is that